 Some men also volunteer to work at a farmer’s market on Fridays selling the plants and vegetables they harvest on the farm.
 Proceeds provide funds to purchase supplies for the next season’s planting.
-Click here to see the products and pricing for this week’s Farmer’s Market at San Damiano Farm, Graymoor.
+During the summer and fall harvest season, check back here to see what organic vegetables, herbs and flowers are available for purchase at the weekly Farmers Market.

 For men in recovery, San Damiano House & Farm at Graymoor provides the opportunity of continuing outpatient treatment at St. Christopher’s Inn while offering new vocational programs amid surroundings filled with abundant spirituality.
 Sandra Iberger, Executive Director/CEO of St. Christopher’s Inn, shared, “San Damiano House & Farm is a supportive environment, and part of the continuum of care for Brothers Christopher who need a safe community living situation that supports their recovery after discharge.”